Recognizing abuse is the first step to getting help.

 The following is a list of common things to look for in your relationship.
 Does your partner:

 - Prevent you from visiting friends and family?

 - Ever push, kick, slap, punch or choke you?

 - Threaten to harm you and/or the children or a pet?

 - Deny or blame you for the abuse?

 - Limit your access to money, the phone, etc?

 - Use insults, name calling and shaming in private and/or public places?

 If you answered ‘yes’ to more than one question please seek immediate assistance from WCYR or another women’s agency.
 Counsellors at Women’s Centre of York Region can assist you in making sense of what is happening in your life and to develop a safety plan for yourself and your children.
-Please call 289-366-2020 ext.
-208 to speak with Poe for a phone assessment and mention you would like Transitional Counselling.
+Please call 905-853-9270 extension 105 to speak with Deborah for a phone assessment and mention you would like Transitional Counselling.